PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 2023/11/20 @ 23:11pm
 added new coverType CRUD  in PawanBooks.Models and included properties like name and id in it. added CoverType to UnitOfWork and IUnitOfWork.
-Pushed CoverType in to the Database
+Pushed CoverType in to the Database.

+added migration and updated database            STAMP : 20231121063646_AddCoverTypeToDb.cs